Topological data analysis on noisy quantum computers: Theoretical Analyses

-\begin{lemma}\cite[Theorem 16]{avron2011randomized} Assume we are given a Hermitian matrix $A\in\RR^{N\times N}$, error tolerance $\epsilon\in(0,1)$ and probability parameter $\eta\in (0,1)$.
+\begin{lemma}\citep[Theorem 16]{avron2011randomized} Assume we are given a Hermitian matrix $A\in\RR^{N\times N}$, error tolerance $\epsilon\in(0,1)$ and probability parameter $\eta\in (0,1)$.
 Then, for random state vectors $|v_l\rangle = | h_{c(l)}\rangle$ as random Hadamard columns, $l=1,\ldots,\nv$, and for $\nv \geq \frac{r^2_H(A)\log(2/\eta)}{\epsilon^2}$ where $r_H(A) = \max_i A_{ii}$, we have

-\end{lemma} The proof follows from the arguments establishing Theorem 16 in~\cite{avron2011randomized}, where we set $t = \epsilon \cdot N$ in the Hoeffding's inequality, the samples take values in the interval $[0,\max_i M_{ii}]$, and we know $M_{ii} = N\cdot A_{ii}$ since $H$ has orthogonal columns with $\|h_i\|^2 = N$.
+\end{lemma} The proof follows from the arguments establishing Theorem 16 in~\citep{avron2011randomized}, where we set $t = \epsilon \cdot N$ in the Hoeffding's inequality, the samples take values in the interval $[0,\max_i M_{ii}]$, and we know $M_{ii} = N\cdot A_{ii}$ since $H$ has orthogonal columns with $\|h_i\|^2 = N$.

 The second part is due to the error in the Chebyshev polynomial approximation of the step function.
 For our analysis, since the step function is a discontinuous function, we consider a surrogate function to approximate using the Chebyshev polynomials.
-Here, we consider an alternate polynomial function that yields us an improve spectral gap dependency compared to the function we considered in our previous version~\cite{ubaru2021quantum}.
-In particular, we consider the following polynomial, which was considered in~\cite{musco2015randomized} for the analysis of Krylov subspace methods. \begin{lemma}[Chebyshev Minimizing Polynomial~\cite{musco2015randomized}] Let $\alpha >0$ be a specified parameter, and the gap $\gamma \in (0,1]$, and let $q \geq 1$.
+In particular, we consider the following polynomial, which was considered in~\citep{musco2015randomized} for the analysis of Krylov subspace methods. \begin{lemma}[Chebyshev Minimizing Polynomial~\citep{musco2015randomized}] Let $\alpha >0$ be a specified parameter, and the gap $\gamma \in (0,1]$, and let $q \geq 1$.
 Then, there exists a degree $m$ polynomial $p(x)$ such that: \begin{itemize} \item $p((1+\gamma)\alpha) = (1+\gamma)\alpha$, \item $p(x) \geq x$ for all $x \geq (1+\gamma)\alpha$, \item $\lvert p(x) \rvert \leq \frac{\alpha}{2^{m\sqrt{\gamma}-1}}$ for all $x \in [0,\alpha]$. \end{itemize} Furthermore, when $q$ is odd, the polynomial only contains odd powered monomials and the polynomial is given by \end{lemma} Here ${T}_m(x)$ is the $m$-degree Chebyshev polynomial of the first kind.
-Utilizing this polynomial, we have the following result:
+Utilizing this polynomial, we have the following result.

 \begin{proposition} The Betti number estimate $\xi$ given by

 where $\tilde{p}(x) = p(1-x)$ and $p(\cdot)$ is the polynomial in Lemma~\ref{lemm:1}, for parameters $\alpha = (1- \delta)$, and $\gamma = \frac{\delta}{1-\delta}$ and a degree $m \geq \frac{\log(1/\eps)}{\sqrt{\delta}}$, satisfies